Randy Arozarena Preview, Player Props: Rays vs. Red Sox

 Randy Arozarena At The Plate

-- Among the qualifying hitters, he ranks 83rd in batting average, while his on-base percentage ranks 20th and he is 81st in slugging.
+- Among the qualified hitters in MLB play, he ranks 84th in batting average, 18th in on-base percentage, and 80th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.